Convergence to equilibrium for density dependent Markov jump processes: Cutoff

 Throughout the section, we assume that~\adbm{$\bX^N$} satisfies Assumptions 1--3.
-We now use the results of Sections \ref{Density-dependent} and~\ref{concentration} to show that the distributions of~$\bX^N$ exhibit cut--off, thus proving the first part of Theorem~\ref{thm:main}.
+We now use the results of Sections \ref{Density-dependent} and~\ref{concentration} to show that the distributions of~$\bX^N$ exhibit cutoff, thus proving the first part of Theorem~\ref{thm:main}.

 From Theorem~\ref{ADB-conc-MPP}, for $\d_1 \le \d_0$ as in Remark~\ref{ADB-d_1-def}, $\bX^N$ stays concentrated around its mean, if started in~$\cX^N(\d_1/4)$.
-Our first step is to show that the mean of~$N^{-1}X^N$ behaves like the solution of the deterministic equation~\Ref{eq:diff-eq}.
+Our first step is to show that the mean of~$N^{-1}\grbu{\bX}^N$ behaves like the solution of the deterministic equation~\Ref{eq:diff-eq}.

 \begin{lemma} Let $\d_1$ be as in Remark~\ref{ADB-d_1-def}, and~$\a$ as specified in~\Ref{ADB-alpha-def1}.
-Let $\by^N$ denote the solution of~\Ref{eq:diff-eq} with initial value~$\by^N_0 \in B_M(\bc,\d_1/4)$, and let $\hby^N(t) := N^{-1}\ex_{N\by^N_0} \bX\undt(t)$, for $t\ge 0$.
-Then there is a constant $C_{\ref{mean-drift}} > 0$, and a positive integer $N_3$ such that, for all $0 < t \le \adbd{\r^{-1}}\a N$ and $N \ge N_3$,
+Let $\by^N$ denote the solution of~\Ref{eq:diff-eq} with initial value~$\by^N_0 \in B_M(\bc,\d_1/4)$, and let $\hby^N(t) := N^{-1}\ex_{N\by^N_0} \adbj{\bX\undi}(t)$, for $t\ge 0$.
+Then there is a constant $C_{\ref{mean-drift}} > 0$, and a positive integer $N_3$ such that, for all $0 < t \le \a N$ and $N \ge N_3$,

 \end{lemma}